 - Pre-heat the oven to 170 C/325 F/Gas 3.

 - Weigh and mix together the flour, almonds, baking powder, bicarbonate of soda, salt and xanthan gum, making sure any lumps are broken down.
 Set aside.
+(TIP: Weigh into a large airtight container and shake vigorously)

 - In a large bowl, whisk together the sugar and eggs until well-blended and slightly thickened.